Diego Components and Architecture

-Refer to the following diagram and descriptions for information about the way Diego handles application requests.
+See the following diagram and descriptions for information about the way Diego handles app requests.

-The Cloud Controller passes requests to stage and run applications to several components on the Diego Brain.
+The Cloud Controller passes requests to stage and run apps to several components on the Diego Brain.

 The BBS tracks desired LRPs, running LRP instances, and in-flight Tasks.
 It also periodically analyzes this information and corrects discrepancies to ensure consistency between

 Diego components run and monitor Tasks and LRPs.

 Diego Brain components distribute Tasks and LRPs to Diego Cells, and correct discrepancies between